Return to Index

 - Set the thermostat in your home to at least 68°F–70°F in living or sleeping areas.
 Ask your doctor if you should set your thermostat higher.

 - Look into fuel-assistance programs and home winterization programs.
-Your local utility company or area Office on Aging often has an assistance program.
+Call your local utility company or any other agencies that have an assistance program.